-In order to reduce the data logger power consumption, the power supply of internal electronics and power supply terminals is switched off immediately after the readings.
+In order to reduce the data logger power consumption, the power supply of internal electronics and power supply terminals is switched off immediately after the readings (unless CONFIGURATION → Mode is set to 02).
 Consequently, the input impedance on the analog input terminals is low while the electronics are powered off.
 User should employ available standard sensors with wiring guidelines to assure appropriate impedance coupling, wiring and power supply of data logger and sensor.
 Power supply is applied around 30ms before starting the readings of analog input channels.

 Due to the data logger discontinuous power supply of the internal electronics and supply terminals, external voltmeter readings could show wrong readings.
-Set mode 2 temporarily to activate continuous supply and be able to check voltage on logger terminal with a voltmeter.
+Set mode 2 [CONFIGURATION \rightarrow Mode \rightarrow 02] temporarily to activate continuous supply and be able to check voltage on logger terminal with a voltmeter.